FriendsNone/FunctionKey-Bot/README.md

 # Notes from the Dev
 -`skip` works now! ~~Due to the rewrite I can't get the `skip` function working.
 The only workaround is to listen the whole song or enter the `stop` command and play another one.~~

+-The new `help` command doesn't updates for new command files.
+Soo, you'll have to update it manually.
+Sorry about that :P

 -It's sort of stable...
 But!
 Expect some bugs crawling around.